microsoft/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL step-by-step - Migrating Oracle to PostgreSQL.md

     >**Note**: This script can take over one minute to run.
 Ensure that you receive confirmation that the script has executed successfully.

+3. Create a new file titled `FindInvalid.sql`.

-2. Now, we will utilize a query that lists database objects that are invalid and unsupported by the ora2pg utility.
+4. Now, we will utilize a query that lists database objects that are invalid and unsupported by the ora2pg utility.
 It is recommended to fix any errors and compile the objects before starting the migration process.

     ```sql
     SELECT owner, object_type, object_name